Our Orange Park veterinary dermatologist provides advanced diagnostics and treatment for a range of challenging ear conditions in dogs and cats.

 Deep Ear Cleaning

 Cleaning of the ear canal is one of the most important aspects of treatment of ear infections.
 In chronic ear infections, it is often necessary to clean the deeper aspects of the ear canal and the middle ear cavity (or bulla) that cannot be reached with traditional cleaning at home.
-Our veterinary dermatologist in Jacksonville and Orange Park uses a handheld video otoscope to illuminate the ear canal and facilitate deep cleaning.
+Our veterinary dermatologist in Orange Park uses a handheld video otoscope to illuminate the ear canal and facilitate deep cleaning.
 Ear disease can be painful, so this process is typically performed under anesthesia.

 Common Ear Conditions in Pets